‘My Medical Record’ Prostate Specific Antigen (PSA) tracker

 Why have you been selected for the PSA Tracker?

 Your urologist, oncologist or specialist nurse will suggest your inclusion on the PSA Tracker as part of the follow-up to treatment when your results and cancer management is stable.
-Remote monitoring is believed to be the best way of keeping an eye on recovery following treatment for prostate cancer.
-It is part of the national cancer recovery programme.
-In Gloucestershire we are including men who still need treatment and hospital follow-up in preparation for future discharge.

-How the PSA tracker works
+How the PSA Tracker works

 After you have been treated for your prostate cancer your specialist hospital team will introduce you to the idea of self-management and remote monitoring.
 This will be as part of your management and follow-up plan.
-The team will explain what the PSA tracker is and how it can be used.
-Both you and your GP will receive a letter with the results of the PSA test.
-It will also confirm whether there is a need for additional treatment and when your next test will be due.
-The frequency of the PSA blood tests will be set specifically for you by the hospital Uro-oncology Specialist Team.
-The tests may be repeated every 3, 6 or 12 months.
+The team will explain what the PSA Tracker is and how it can be used.

+Both you and your GP will receive a letter with the results of your PSA tests and the date your next test will be due.
 Included with your PSA test results letter will be the date and blood form for your next test.
 You will need to book the blood test with your GP or local hospital.
-Please take the form with you so that the person taking the types of blood will know which tests are needed.
+Please take the form with you so that the person taking the bloods will know which tests are needed.

 If the nurses or consultant notice a change in your PSA level, they will contact you to discuss any new symptoms that may have developed.
 The specialist may ask for a repeat blood test or arrange a hospital appointment.